 Nurse Mary: Yes, or we could just do it right now on the desk.

-- An alien race in Babylon 5 used sex as a way to seal political alliances.
+- An alien race used sex as a way to seal political alliances.
 They eventually tried to ally with Earth, with Ivanova (who was de facto ambassador at the moment) being unaware of this fact.
 Hilarity Ensues.

 - In Farscape, the Peacekeepers are an entire society consisting of soldiers and mercenaries.
 As they have no home world and no civilians, sex is viewed as a means of recreation between battles, or as a mechanical act for the purpose of producing more soldiers.
 Children are raised in groups and may never learn who their parents are, and finding someone to "recreate" with is as simple as asking.
-As Aeyrn Sun is a former Peacekeeper, now in a much less restrictive environment, this becomes a plot point on several occasions.
+As Aeryn Sun is a former Peacekeeper, now in a much less restrictive environment, this becomes a plot point on several occasions.
+On one occasion she tells John she isn't interested in his romantic advancements, but they can have sex if he wants.

 - Anise/Freya, a Tok'ra in Stargate SG-1, propositions Colonel O'Neill this way in "Divide and Conquer":